-With its Strategic Plan for 2009-2014, CPCC made a commitment to continue becoming a more learning-centered college.
+With its , CPCC reaffirmed its fundamental commitment to student success and the importance of continuing to be a learning-centered college.
 A learning college places learning first and provides educational experiences for learners anyway, anywhere, anytime, with a mission to produce learning with every student by whatever means work best.
 The College itself is a learner, continuously learning how to produce more learning with each entering student.

 Online Course Schedule

 The traditional printed course schedules have been replaced by the online Schedule Builder.
-This online course schedule allows visitors to quickly search for courses according to their criteria for example, online classes, f'rom 6-7 p.m., on Wednesday.
+This online course schedule allows visitors to quickly search for courses.
 Once the schedule is built, students may continue to the online registration system to register for classes and pay their tuition.
 All registrations are processed online.

-The Summer Bridge Program provides first generation or low income recent high school graduates a structured, supervised environment to make the transition from high school to college.
-It has been in place for over 10 years and generally occurs mid-June through mid-July each year.
-To participate in the Summer Bridge program, a student must be a graduate of CMS with an overall grade point average of 2.0, recommended by either the Communities-In-Schools or CPCC’s Outreach and Recruitment Department, take CPCC’s placement examination, and plan to enter a college or university in the fall semester following the Summer Bridge program.
+The Bridge Program provides first generation or low income recent high school graduates a structured, supervised environment to make the transition from high school to college.
+To participate in the Bridge Program, a student must be a graduate of CMS with an overall grade point average of 2.0, recommended by either the Communities-In-Schools or CPCC’s Outreach and Recruitment Department, take CPCC’s placement examination, and plan to enter a college or university.

 Adult and Academic English as a Second Language

-These programs prepare students who need to improve their English language skills for college-level studyor for career advancement.
+These language programs prepare students who need to improve their English language skills for college-level study or for career advancement.
 The programs also prepare non-native speakers of English to function successfully in institutions of higher education and in professional settings, prepare newly arrived immigrants 18 years and older who need to improve their basic literacy communication skills, and provide English language instruction online.

 Pathways to Employment